Choose a college

 If you complete your program ahead of schedule, you'll save both time and money.

 You’ll pay the same low, flat-rate tuition each 6-month term, regardless of how many courses you complete.
 If you accelerate your degree program, you’ll pay less for your degree.
-The following hypothetical students illustrate two common scenarios for the Bachelor of Science, IT - Networks Administration program:
+The following hypothetical students illustrate two common scenarios for the Bachelor of Science, IT - Network Administration program:

 For this program, a full-time course load is 12 competency units per term.
 Because we allow you to complete extra courses at no extra cost, you may be able to increase the value of your program by dedicating extra time to your studies.